SnowySailor/Checkout-Order-Total-Kata/README.md

   "id": "{new_order_id}"
 }
 ```
 The `"id"` must be unique.
 It is suggested that a 128-bit UUID is used to prevent collisions from occurring.
-An order with a given `"id"` can only be created once and cannot be deleted.
+Only one order with a given `"id"` can exist at a time.

 ---
 ### `/deleteorder`